-Thinking of Porch Swings and suddenly the woodworker is young again, brought back to a specific pair of porch swings where a story could easily begin, or end.Late in the summer we would sit on the back porch of our sprawling old farmhouse, fanning ourselves, talking.
+Thinking of squeaking custom wood garden benches and porch swings and suddenly the woodworker is young again, brought back to a specific pair of porch swings where a story could easily begin, or end.Late in the summer we would sit on the back porch of our sprawling old farmhouse, fanning ourselves, talking.
 From the barn a hundred yards off the pet Palomino we called simply Horse would make a noise, followed a moment later by an answer from our one milk cow we called simply Cow and that in turn followed the sounds of our two pet sows we called simply Pig One and Pig Two.

 Countless evenings passed like this.
 Mother standing over a chair with bobby pins pursed between her lips setting curlers in my oldest sister’s hair and me on the far porch swing with Aunt Dee and my middle sister in the opposite swing with Aunt Bim and if it was Saturday night my great grandmother would be inside at the television, smoking her pipe drawn from an old tin of pipes, yelling at the ref for missing an infraction, an illegal full nelson by a wrestler in a cowboy hat.